Sinister Six: "Revenge of the Sinister Six"

 In Spider-Man #18-23, Electro, Mysterio, Vulture, and Hobgoblin reunite in a bid to take revenge on Doctor Octopus.
 To trick Sandman into joining them, they hit his foster family with a bomb, leading him to believe Doctor Octopus attacked them as punishment for betraying him.
 Sandman contacts Spider-Man and asks him to shadow the group as insurance against him being double-crossed.
 Doctor Octopus easily defeats the other members of the six with his newly reacquired adamantium arms, then zaps Sandman with a weapon that transforms his body into glass and beats Spider-Man nearly to death.
 When police surround the building, the other members of the Sinister Six agree to serve Doctor Octopus in exchange for his helping them escape.
 The assembled Sinister Six go off on a rampage, stealing advanced weapons and technology from several sources, including an alien dimension and a facility specializing in cybernetics.
 To again complete their quorum of six, they recruit Gog.
-Eventually, Spider-Man and several other heroes (including the Ghost Rider, Deathlok, Nova, the Hulk, and Solo) confront the villains as they are seizing a Hydra base to gain access to deadly, world-devastating weapons.
+Eventually, Spider-Man and several other heroes (including Ghost Rider, Deathlok, Nova, Hulk, and Solo) confront the villains as they are seizing a Hydra base to gain access to deadly, world-devastating weapons.
 Most of the members are again incarcerated, but Vulture and Hobgoblin escape.